simonesilvestroni/m2m-website/_webdesign/minutes-to-midnight.md

 I've been using [Alfred](https://www.alfredapp.com/) on macOS for many years.
 Among other things, it offers access to clipboard history and **creation of custom text snippets**.
 A keyword for each snippet can be set.
 For example, to embed my include code for adding a `<figure>` tag, I type `/figure` and then complete the missing data where `000` is present:

-{% include pattern-figure.html image="/assets/images/embed-figure.gif" alt="Short animation of how I embed a figure tag" caption="Embedding a figure tag using Alfred" width="1050" height="470" %}
+{% include pattern-figure.html image="({{ site.url }}/assets/images/embed-figure.gif" alt="Short animation of how I embed a figure tag" caption="Embedding a figure tag using Alfred" width="1050" height="470" %}

 Like the block editor in WordPress, I associated keywords such as `/image`, `/youtube` and so on.
 All modules, whether simple like the above or complex like the [image gallery carousel]({{ site.url }}(/projects/web-design/responsive-photogallery-carousel/), work the same way.
 I can also recall Alfred's snippets window with my shortcut **⌥ ⌘ C**, select the one I need and hit enter.

-{% include pattern-figure.html image="/assets/images/embed-alfred.jpg" alt="Alfred's snippets recall window" caption="Alfred's snippets recall window" width="960" height="562" %}
+{% include pattern-figure.html image="({{ site.url }}/assets/images/embed-alfred.jpg" alt="Alfred's snippets recall window" caption="Alfred's snippets recall window" width="960" height="562" %}

 ### Assets